mui/material-ui/docs/data/base/components/click-away-listener/click-away-listener.md

 By default, `ClickAwayListener` will add an `onClick` handler to its children.
 This can result in screen readers announcing that the children are clickable, even though this `onClick` handler has no effect on the children elements themselves.

-To prevent this behavior, add `role="presentation"` to the immediate children:
+To prevent this behavior, add `role="presentation"` to the immediate child:

 ```tsx
 <ClickAwayListener>